shiyouping/diff-and-status-checker/README.md

 ## Scope

-This action is only applicable to pull request events:
+This action is only applicable to `pull_request` event:

-- pull_request
-- pull_request_review
-- pull_request_review_comment
-- pull_request_target

 ## Usage